 The duo has performed at the International Double Reed and the Asian Double Reed Society Conferences and as the ensemble in residence at the Hartford Women Composers Festival.
 Their residency at The Banff Centre in Alberta, Canada, featured several commissioned pieces alongside new collaborations with other fellow artists, including the outdoor sound installation for the Convergence Summit on Art and Technology.
 The most recent project has them exploring a whole new creative dimension with Andrea Clearfield’s Daughter of the Sea, with music and choreography all performed by the duo.

 Dr. Charles Huang has performed in chamber music and solo recitals in the United States and Canada, as well as Mexico, Brazil, Germany, Thailand and throughout Taiwan.
 He has concertized with members of the Miami String Quartet, the Orpheus Chamber Orchestra, and with soloists Humbert Lucarelli, Henrique Pinto, and Angel Romero.
 A founding member of Oboe Duo Agosto and the Sylvanus Ensemble, he is active in commissioning new works and advancing a wide variety of repertoire for their concerts.
 Huang has been a Fulbright Scholar, semi-finalist in the Concert Artists Guild International Competition, scholarship recipient to the Music Academy of the West and the Norfolk Chamber Music Festival, and a winner of the Miami String Quartet Competition.
-Currently serving as Artist Teacher of Oboe at The Hartt School and the Hartt Community Division, he has also given masterclasses at schools and festivals in the U.S., Brazil and Asia, including The University of Michigan, SUNY Purchase and Chiayi University in Taiwan.
-He has also been on the faculty of the Lucarelli Oboe Masterclass presented by Music Mountain, and held the positions of Coordinator for Chamber Music at The Hartt School and Professor of Oboe at the Festival Eleazar de Carvalho in Fortaleza, Brazil.
-His principal teachers include Humbert Lucarelli and Nancy Ambrose King.
+He is currently teaching oboe and chamber music at The Hartt School Community Division, and has previously been invited to teach masterclasses and perform at, amongst others, SUNY Stonybrook, the University of Michigan and at CCM, Cincinnati.
+Past positions include Artist Teacher and Coordinator for Chamber Music at Hartt, and Professor of Oboe at the Festival Eleazar de Carvalho in Fortaleza, Brazil.

-A native of Taiwan, oboist Ling-Fei Kang has performed as chamber musician and soloist in North, South America and Asia, including recitals with Oboe Duo Agosto at the conferences of the Asian Double Reed Association in Bangkok, Thailand, and the International Double Reed Society in Redlands, California and Tokyo, Japan.
-From 2010 to 2013, she served as Professor of Oboe at the Festival Eleazar de Carvalho in Fortaleza, Brazil, where she taught oboe and reed making to local students, and concertized with festival faculty.
+A native of Taiwan, oboist Ling-Fei Kang has performed as chamber musician and soloist in North, South America and Asia, including recitals at the Brazilian Double Reed Association in João Pessoa, Brazil, the conferences of the Asian Double Reed Association in Bangkok, Thailand, and the International Double Reed Society in Redlands, California and Tokyo, Japan.
+She served as Professor of Oboe at the Festival Eleazar de Carvalho in Fortaleza, Brazil and taught master class at Universidade do Estado de Minas Gerais, University of Southern Mississippi, University of South Alabama, University of Northern Colorado and University of Alabama.
 She is a grant-recipient of Le Conseil des arts et des lettres du Québec and the Taiwanese National Culture and Arts Foundation.
-Ms. Kang graduated with the Prix avec grande distinction from the Conservatoire de musique de Montréal and also earned an Artist Diploma from The Hartt School, University of Hartford.
 Her principal teachers include Humbert Lucarelli and Bernard Jean.